Dead Rising 2 Case Zero Review

 The map makes a welcome return, clearly outlining objectives and highlighting key areas.
 Health and leveling progress bars are displayed in the upper left corner, and your inventory in the upper right.
 It's all very straightforward, clean, and intuitive.

-Dead Rising 2 Case Zero XBLA Review - Lasting Appeal
+Dead Rising 2 Case Zero XBLA Review – Lasting Appeal (2 out of 5)

 Case Zero only takes about two hours to complete, and there's not a ton of incentive to return to Still Creek.
 For completionists, earning all the achievements and collecting the combo cards might be enough to warrant a second visit.
 Fortunately, your level progress carries over to a new game if you should decide to play through once more.

-Dead Rising 2 Case Zero XBLA Review - Final Verdict
+Dead Rising 2 Case Zero XBLA Review – Final Verdict (4 out of 5)